DaFluid/HomingChicken/README.md

-# HomingChicken
+# Homing Chicken
-A Minecraft mod that adds a homing rocket launcher fueled by chicken eggs
+A Minecraft mod that adds a homing rocket launcher fueled by chicken eggs.

 ## Mod primary goals
 - provide an item that launches a homming missile projectile